-- 34.1 To cast his or her vote by telephone, the voter will need to gain access to the telephone voting facility by calling the designated telephone number provided in the voter information using a telephone with a touch-tone keypad. - 34.2 When prompted to do so, the voter will need to enter his or her voter ID number using the keypad. - 34.3 If the telephone voting facility authenticates the voter ID number, the voter will be prompted to vote in the election. - 34.4 When prompted to do so the voter may then cast his or her vote by keying in the numerical voting code of the candidate or candidates, for whom he or she wishes to vote. - 34.5 The voter will not be able to access the telephone voting facility for an election once his or her vote at that election has been cast.
+- 34.1 To cast their vote by telephone, the voter will need to gain access to the telephone voting facility by calling the designated telephone number provided in the voter information using a telephone with a touch-tone keypad. - When prompted to do so, the voter will need to enter their voter ID number using the keypad. - If the telephone voting facility authenticates the voter ID number, the voter will be prompted to vote in the election. - When prompted to do so the voter may then cast their vote by keying in the numerical voting code of the candidate or candidates, for whom he or she wishes to vote. - The voter will not be able to access the telephone voting facility for an election once their vote at that election has been cast.